 High quality peridot is not easy to come by, unlike the abundance of smaller low grade peridot gemstones.
 However, the mines which produce the most desirable peridot are currently in Pakistan and Saudi Arabia; the large mines located in Arizona, U.S., occasionally produce high grade stones as well.

-Keep in mind when you are shopping for a peridot engagement ring that the highly valued peridot color is a deep lily green - while light olive colors or those with secondary brown flashes are priced lower.
+Highly valued peridot color is a deep lily green - while light olive colors or those with secondary brown flashes are priced lower.